datastax/release-notes/3rd-party-software/DSE_6.8.32_3rd_party_software.md

 | zinc Persist | 1.3.0 | [Apache-2.0](https://spdx.org/licenses/Apache-2.0.html) |
 | zstd-jni | 1.3.2-2 | [BSD-2-Clause](https://spdx.org/licenses/BSD-2-Clause.html) |

 (*) Lists licenses in use by DataStax.
-Versions having different licenses will report individual licenses.
+In cases with multiple versions of a component, and the versions have different licenses, each individual license is listed.